georchestra/georchestra/header/README.md

 In case the provided header does not suit, it is possible to call another page via the `headerUrl` [config option](https://github.com/georchestra/datadir/blob/19.04/default.properties#L36-L39).

-This page should have the `base` tag in the document `head` configured, in order to open links in the iframe's parent:
+The page should have a `base` tag in the document `head` configured, in order to open links in the iframe's parent:
 ```html
 <base target="_parent" />`
 ```